 The Employment Law Review: Ireland

-Employment in Ireland is regulated by an extensive statutory framework, much of which has its origins in European Community law.
+Employment in Ireland is regulated by an extensive statutory framework, much of which has its origins in European Union law.
 The Irish Constitution, the law of equity and common law remain relevant, particularly in relation to applications for injunctions to restrain dismissals and actions for breach of contract.
-The main legislation in the employment law area includes:
+The main employment-related legislation includes:

 - the Industrial Relations Acts 1946–2015;